 The North Houston District has more than 20 million square feet of commercial development.
-Class A office space is at 35% occupancy.
-Our B and C space is at a combined 68% occupancy.
 The District continues to attract major companies, such as Amazon and Coca-Cola, and leasing activity remains strong in warehouse and distribution facilities.

 Hotels

 The District's proximity to Bush Intercontinental Airport and the I-69 and I-45 Corridors continues to attract business travelers.
 Major brands in the area included Hilton, Marriott, Hampton Inn, Hyatt, Sheraton, DoubleTree and many more.
 These hotels provide an abundance of both guest rooms and meeting space to meet the needs of area businesses.